hugsy/gef/docs/faq.md

 ```
 ![gef-debug](http://i.imgur.com/SGe8oFF.png)

-If you think fixing it is in your skills, then send
+If you think fixing it is in your skills, then send a [Pull
-a [Push Request](https://github.com/hugsy/gef/pulls) with your patched version,
+Request](https://github.com/hugsy/gef/pulls) with your patched version,
 explaining your bug, and what was your solution for it.

-Otherwise, you can open
+Otherwise, you can open an [Issue on
-an [Issue on GitHub](https://github.com/hugsy/gef/issues), give an exhaustive
+GitHub](https://github.com/hugsy/gef/issues), give an exhaustive description of
-description of your bug and copy/paste the content from above.
-This will greatly
+your bug and copy/paste the content from above.
+This will greatly help for
-help for solving the issue.
+solving the issue.